How Do Keyless Entry Systems Work?

 An automated keyless entry system can be fully integrated with your home automation system, which in turn means you will have various connectors and additional sensors used to lock or unlock doors and windows from anywhere in your home.

 You can also program an integrated home automation keyless entry system to perform various additional tasks like switching lamps on and off, starting and stopping air conditioning, turning on a TV set in evenings when you are not at home providing additional security measures against burglary, etc. Thus, your keyless access system will comprise appliances that are usually not considered components of an access control system.

 Why Mobile Access Control Is Best

-A key card access control system or a fob access system is a passive one by nature.
+A key card access control system or a fob access system is passive one by nature.
 It will remain inactive until it is prompted to read the credentials of someone attempting to gain access.
 However, these types of keyless access systems can be combined with a sort of alarm that is triggered by an active sensor that would be constantly monitoring the room, like a motion detector.

 In contrast, a mobile access control system provides functionality to check, manage, and operate door and windows locks remotely and on the go.
 You could point out that a flaw is that you need a constant Internet connection to do so.
 Well, there are mobile systems that use other means of communication, and, with your main control panel placed indoors and secured by a power backup system, you get uninterrupted connection and system alerts.